Telemedicine to the rescue

 What the coronavirus has shown

-Telemedicine providers have seen a huge surge in demand for their services due to the need to social distancing.
+Telemedicine providers have seen a huge surge in demand for their services due to the need for social distancing.
 This of course reflects the unique situation that faces the global health care regime.
 But if it is possible to loosen regulations on suppliers so they can provide services to individuals remotely, why should that be allowed only during pandemic periods?

 Telemedicine is a viable service, the coronavirus has shown that much.
 What is needed is for state and federal governments to ensure that some or all of these allowances for telemedicine stay permanent.
 Additionally, more action can be taken to ensure that telemedicine providers are able to reach more patients by, for instance, nationalizing medical licensing.
-Telemedicine can definitely reduce the need for in person visits for most people and greatly improve efficiency in the health care system if used.
+Telemedicine can definitely reduce the need for in person visits for most people and greatly improve efficiency in the health care system is used.
 Regulation should not be the reason why health care providers fail to adopt or continue to use such services after the pandemic is over.